Grange line

-The Grange line is a suburban branch railway line in Adelaide, South Australia, which starts at Woodville railway station, 7.6 km from Adelaide railway station on the Outer Harbor line, and ends at Grange railway station, 7.8 km from Woodville.
-Services on the line continue to and from Adelaide.
-The line was opened in 1882 by a land development company; was taken over by the South Australian Railways in 1891 as operator and in 1893 as owner; was extended south to Henley Beach in 1894 2.8 km; and was shortened to near its original terminus in 1957.
+The Grange line is a suburban railway branch line in the Adelaide conurbation, South Australia, which starts at Woodville railway station, 7.6 km from Adelaide railway station on the Outer Harbor line, and ends at Grange railway station, 7.8 km from Woodville.
+Services on the line continue beyond Woodville to and from Adelaide.
+The line was opened in 1882 by a land development company and was unprofitable almost from the start.
+The South Australian Railways operated it from 1891 and purchased it in 1894, when it was also extended 2.5 km south from Grange to Henley Beach.
+After 73 years, the line was shortened to its original Grange terminus in 1957.